-If you’ve ever advertised for a role and then spent hours sifting through dozens of applications in vain hoping to see that perfect candidate, you’ve probably experienced first-hand the challenge of attracting the right candidates to apply for a role.
+If you’ve ever advertised for a role and then spent hours sifting through dozens of applications in vain hoping to find that perfect candidate, you’ve probably experienced first-hand the challenge of attracting the right candidates to apply for a role.

-Being clear about your selection criteria will help to ensure that applicants understand the qualifications, knowledge, skills and experience required for the role you’re advertising – and discourage candidates who aren’t suitably qualified.
+Being clear about selection criteria will help to ensure that applicants understand the qualifications, knowledge, skills and experience required for the role you’re advertising – and discourage candidates who aren’t suitably qualified.

-Appeal to the best
+Appeal to the Best

 DO: Use your logo/ company branding, utilise bullet points and short paragraphs.